odebroqueville/contextSearch/README.md

-# Context Search
+# Context Search Lite

 Firefox add-on to search selected text in a web page using your favorite search engines.
+The Lite version has no Exif Viewer.

 ## How does it work?
 <ul>